Our Family History Centre is at Broadway House, Peter St, Yeovil BA20 1PN. Phone: 01935 429609.

 The Society's Library has more than 4,000 family, local, and military history items, and apart from the many books you will find CDs, microfiches and maps.
 All together, these cover a wide range of relevant topics including village histories, areas of specialist research, and the works of many local authors.
 The collection includes The History of Somersetshire (1791) by the Rev. John Collison and The History and Antiquities of the County of Dorset (1861) by John Hutchins.
 Plus a full set of back copies of the Society journal, The Greenwood Tree.
 Books cannot be borrowed but our Volunteers can consult and search publications for you.
 We can also (subject to copyright restrictions) photocopy for you individual journal articles or up to 10% of a book, at 25p per page.

-There are six computers and you can access both of the above sites, plus many more available on the Internet.
-If you have not tried searching on-line before, then one of our volunteers will help you find your way.
+There are six computers and you can access all of the above sites, plus many more available online.
+If you need guidance, one of our volunteers will help you find your way.

 A wide range of lists and indexes: some may be searched by yourself, others by a volunteer for a small fee.
 We can also search the Society’s large collection of donated pedigrees and family trees.